Notice to Exporters

 The United States administers a 64,709,000 kilogram tariff rate quota (TRQ) for imports of sugar-containing products.
 The quota year extends from October 1 to September 30, inclusive.

 Canadian exporters have access to a 59,250,000 kilogram country-specific reserve within the US import TRQ.
 Canadian exporters may also access the 5,459,000 kilogram global portion of the US import TRQ, which is open to exporters from any country on a first-come, first-served basis.
+Export permits are not required for accessing the global portion.

 Exports of sugar-containing products from Canada to the United States are subject to export controls under Canada’s Export and Import Permits Act (EIPA).
 Accordingly, an export permit is required for shipments of sugar-containing products from Canada to the United States.